 Are you unfamiliar with how Liturgical Christians worship God?
-Here are two explanations of what we do at St Francis and why we do it.
-First is a short version, for those who want a quick read, followed by a longer version, for those who want more details.
+Here is a brief explanation of what we do at St Francis and why we do it.

 A Short Overview